PaulK6803/FastFill/README.md

+# FastFill

-FastFill is a cross-platform application built using Python and PyQt5, designed to [brief description of the app's purpose].
+FastFill is a Windows application built using Python and PyQt5, designed to [brief description of the app's purpose].
 The application provides [list key features] and can be easily installed using the provided installer.

 ## Features